lab-smile/GRACE/README.md

 ## Usage

 ### Pretrained Models
-Our pretrained models can be found at either of the following two links:
+Our pretrained model can be found at the v1.0.0 release of this GitHub or at either of the following two links:

 - Google Drive: https://drive.google.com/file/d/1C_oidhimoReTV_learRM4-6SX4EEPidu/view?usp=sharing